Introduction

 Dylan Eastman

 Start rolling the epoxy out in 4' x 4' sections.
 Keeping the wet edge, lightly broadcast the surface flakes into the wet epoxy.
-Also be sure to plan your exit strategy as the floor will need to dry for 24 hours before light traffic.
-You don't want to paint yourself into a proverbial corner!
+Also, be sure to plan your exit strategy as the floor will need to dry for 24 hours before light traffic.
+You don't want to paint yourself into a literal corner!

 Dylan Eastman